Consumer Guide

 Obtaining Client Records

 In order to obtain your records from your CPA, you should put your request in writing and specify the records you require.
-There are two types of records:
+Disputes typically relate to two types of records:

 Client Records Previously Provided to your CPA

-The CPA must return your accounting or other records which you provided to the CPA to perform the agreed upon services.
-The CPA must return these records even if you owe fees for any services provided.
+The CPA must return your accounting or other records, which you provided to the CPA to perform the agreed upon services, even if you continue to owe fees for any services provided.

 Documents Prepared for you by your CPA

 A request may be made for a copy of a tax return, report, or other documents previously completed and issued on your behalf.
 The CPA may require that you pay all fees owed prior to releasing any of these records.
 If you have paid the CPA in full for the services rendered, the CPA is required to release the records requested within a reasonable period of time.
-The CPA can charge you a fee for copies or staff time for making copies of these records.
+The CPA can charge you a reasonable fee for copy costs or staff time expended in making copies of these records.

 If you do not receive your records within a reasonable period of time, you may file a complaint with the Board of Accountancy.
-Send your complaint in writing outlining your efforts to obtain the records and provide copies of the correspondence sent to the CPA.
+Utilizing the Board form, send your written complaint outlining your efforts to obtain the records and provide copies of the correspondence sent to the CPA.

 Also, you may wish to contact the IRS to secure copies of tax returns.
-Check your local phone directory for an IRS toll free number.
+Contact information and additional guidance can be found on the IRS website: irs.gov.

 Please review KRS 325.420, which deals with client records.
 If, after reviewing this information you have any questions regarding the law governing client records, please contact the Board office.